caraya/personal-blog/content/blog/the-trap-of-synthetic-testing-vs-reality.md

 A performance budget is not a suggestion; it is a constraint that determines whether your feature is viable for the general public.
 Target these metrics on the **Galaxy A15** over a **Slow 4G** connection (400ms RTT, 1.6Mbps down).

-Reliable Interaction (TTI): < 5 seconds.
+Reliable Interaction (TTI): &lt; 5 seconds.

-On a baseline device, the "Main Thread" must be free to respond to user input within 5 seconds of the initial request.
+: On a baseline device, the "Main Thread" must be free to respond to user input within 5 seconds of the initial request.
 If hydration or third-party scripts take longer, your site is effectively "frozen."

-Responsiveness (INP): < 200ms.
+Responsiveness (INP): &lt; 200ms.

-Every tap, click, or keyboard event must result in a visual frame within 200ms.
+: Every tap, click, or keyboard event must result in a visual frame within 200ms.
 On budget hardware, long-running JavaScript tasks are the primary cause of INP failure.

 JavaScript Payload: ~150KB–200KB (Compressed).

-This equates to roughly 500KB–800KB of uncompressed JavaScript.
+: This equates to roughly 500KB–800KB of uncompressed JavaScript.
 Any more than this will reliably push the Galaxy A15's CPU into a "long task" state during parsing and execution, blowing your 5-second TTI budget.

-The Solution: A RUM-to-Lab Workflow
+## The Solution: A RUM-to-Lab Workflow

 To build a performance culture that reflects reality, you cannot rely on Lab Data alone.
 You must connect your Field Data (Real User Monitoring - RUM) to your physical Device Lab in a closed feedback loop.